Alaska volcano spews ash plume near air traffic route

 But the incident did prompt federal aviation authorities to divert some traffic north of the volcano as a precaution, said Rick Wessels, a U.S. Geological Survey geophysicist at the Alaska Volcano Observatory.

-"Based on the signals we can see, we think it's continuously in an eruption right now," Wessels said of the volcano, located 940 miles southwest of Anchorage.
+"Based on the signals we can see, we think it's continuously in an eruption right now," Wessels said of the volcano, located 940 miles (1,500 km) southwest of Anchorage.

 Cleveland Volcano, which has been restless since mid-2011, is on an uninhabited island in one of the most sparsely populated regions of the world, although major eruptions could cause potential aviation threats.